Drexel visits Florida State following Latson’s 39-point game - WTOP News

 Tallahassee, Florida; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Florida State hosts Drexel after Ta’Niya Latson scored 39 points in Florida State’s 93-85 win over the SMU Mustangs.
+BOTTOM LINE: Florida State plays Drexel after Ta’Niya Latson scored 39 points in Florida State’s 93-85 win against the SMU Mustangs.

-The Seminoles have gone 6-0 at home.
-Florida State ranks fourth in the ACC with 39.6 points per game in the paint led by Makayla Timpson averaging 15.5.
+The Seminoles are 6-0 in home games.
+Florida State has a 0-1 record in games decided by 3 points or fewer.

-The Dragons are 0-2 in road games.
-Drexel is 2-2 in games decided by 10 or more points.
+The Dragons have gone 0-2 away from home.
+Drexel ranks ninth in the CAA with 8.9 offensive rebounds per game led by Deja Evans averaging 3.0.

-Florida State averages 8.4 made 3-pointers per game, 4.3 more made shots than the 4.1 per game Drexel allows.
-Drexel averages 57.9 points per game, 8.6 fewer points than the 66.5 Florida State allows.
+Florida State makes 46.3% of its shots from the field this season, which is 5.9 percentage points higher than Drexel has allowed to its opponents (40.4%).
+Drexel’s 38.3% shooting percentage from the field this season is 2.5 percentage points lower than Florida State has given up to its opponents (40.8%).

-TOP PERFORMERS: Latson is averaging 28.6 points, 3.8 assists and 2.4 steals for the Seminoles.
+TOP PERFORMERS: Sydney Bowles is shooting 39.3% from beyond the arc with 2.4 made 3-pointers per game for the Seminoles, while averaging 11.4 points.

-Cara McCormack is shooting 27.3% from beyond the arc with 1.3 made 3-pointers per game for the Dragons, while averaging six points.
+Cara McCormack averages 1.3 made 3-pointers per game for the Dragons, scoring 6.0 points while shooting 27.3% from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.